jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If you don't like politics, or you feel pressured to care because politics is suddenly everywhere, this book is for you.
 Despite the uproar on television, radio, and dinner tables, you don't need to pick a side in the Left versus Right war.

-You know when a salesman is pitching a bad product like a phone plan or extended warranty.
-He uses catchy words and false urgency to talk up the good parts while ignoring the bad ones in the hopes of closing a sale.
+You know when a salesman pitches something like an extended warranty.
+Lacking good qualities to attract interest, he resorts to catchy words and false urgency to push a questionable product.

-Today's heated politics is the same as salesmanship.

-That's because the Right and Left are sales departments of aging products.
+If today's ideologues feel similarly in-your-face, that's because the Right and Left are sales departments for aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

-Left and Right ideologues are so emotional today because they're desperate to close a sale.
-Don't buy it.
+Our politics is falling apart because both sides are getting desperate.
+Their products are old, ineffective, and not selling.
 This book teaches a new kind of politics.
 One that uses modern technology to fix problems today so our kids, country, and planet have a better tomorrow.

 ## Inner Flap